 Discovering Mumbai, Goa & Hampi

-The South of India is totally different from the rest of India by its culture, its traditions and its people.
-You will meet very warm people and you will never get tired to discover new places…
+The South of India is totally different from the rest of India in its culture, its traditions and its people.
+You will meet very warm people and you will never get tired of discovering new places…

 MumbaiMumbai, or Bombay, is the capital of the state of Maharashtra and India’s financial capital.
 It is also home to the Bollywood movie industry.
-Being a former British colony, the city still has the mixture of British and Indian architectures… It is very interesting.
+Being a former British colony, the city still has a mixture of British and Indian architecture… It is very interesting.
 Surrounded by the sea, Mumbai is gorgeous and impressive, with more than 20 million inhabitants!

-Gregory David Roberts said, one day, “More dreams are realised and extinguished in Bombay than any other place in India”, so let your dreams come true!
+Gregory David Roberts said, one day, “More dreams are realized and extinguished in Bombay than any other place in India”, so let your dreams come true!

 GoaGoa is the smallest state of the Republic of India but it is also one of the most unexpected places you can find in India.
 Former Portuguese colony, Goa offers beaches, landscapes, lots of Churches and sun, but also warm people, good food and a relaxing atmosphere.